-Establishing an Entrepreneurship Program
+Establishing an Entrepreneurship Experience

-Unlike other HQWBL experiences, the entrepreneurship experience is student-driven and managed.
-The HQWBL coordinator/teacher/point-of-contact acts as a consultant for the purposes of guidance and accountability as related to HQWBL.
-Effective HQWBL programs provide time for reflection and planning of next steps, so that students may think critically about the experiences.
+Unlike other CTE HQWBL experiences, the entrepreneurship experience is student-driven and managed.
+The CTE WBL coordinator/teacher/point of contact acts as a consultant for the purposes of guidance and accountability as related to CTE HQWBL.
+Effective CTE HQWBL experiences provide time for reflection and planning of next steps, so that students may think critically about the experiences.
 Additionally, consider celebrating student involvement in entrepreneurship through certificates, assemblies, or media coverage.

 Roles and Timeline for Entrepreneurship Implementation